21.5in iMac (2019) full review

 Graphics capabilities is a big differentiator between the Retina and non-Retina iMac models.
 The older entry-level model has an Intel Iris Plus Graphics 640 integrated into the CPU so it doesn’t have its own memory.
 Back in 2015 all the 21.5in iMacs, even the top of the range, 4K iMac, featured Intel Iris Pro Graphics 6200.
 Now all but the entry level iMac have discrete Radeon Pro graphics cards.
 So, if you are upgrading from a pre-2015 iMac you will benefit greatly.

-We ran the Cinebench R20 graphics tests.
-Unfortunately, because this is a new benchmark, we can’t compare the previous generation’s score (which used an earlier version of Cinebench).
-However, we did see some interesting differences between the graphics cards used in the otherwise identically specced 3.0GHz 21.5in and 27in iMacs.
+We ran the Geekbench graphics tests and we did see some interesting differences between the graphics cards used in the otherwise identically specced 3.0GHz 21.5in and 27in iMacs.

-We also ran the Unigene Valley benchmark, and in that case we do have comparable scores from other Macs (although it’s worth noting that these benchmarks were performed in older versions of macOS).
+We also ran the Unigene Valley benchmark, and we have comparable scores from other Macs (although it’s worth noting that these benchmarks were performed in older versions of macOS).

 This is where you can really see the difference between the iMac with its discrete graphics and Mac mini and its integrated graphics.
 The scores leave the Mac mini for dust.